eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md

-This command is basically a `pip list` in the remote python environment.
+This command is essentially a `pip list` in the remote python environment.

 It outputs a table of python package identifiers with version information.